Python-PyQt/PyQt5-Docs/docs/installation.rst

 - the user's license information has to be applied

-- it is not possble to distribute a copy of the commercial version of Qt.
+- it is not possible to distribute a copy of the commercial version of Qt.

 Instead *unlicensed* wheels are provided which do not include a copy of Qt.
 The program :program:`pyqtlicense` is provided which takes the unlicensed